hugoht3/victor-project/README.md

 We select the Option Deploy from branch
 Select the branch you are working from, in this case mine is MASTER and file /root  hit Save

-> after a few seconds or minutes depending on the amount of content, your website ill be show ant the top of the page and you can acess trought the link on the top.
+> after a few seconds or minutes depending on the amount of content, your website ill be show ant the top of the page and you can acess trought the link on the top